Charlez91/gateway-faucet-app/README.md

 ```

 ### Swagger/OpenApi Documentation
 Swagger(now OpenAPI) was used to provide a simple documentation for the RESTAPI.
-After initialization visit [localhost:8000/docs](localhost:8000/docs)
+After initialization visit [localhost:8000/docs](localhost:8000/docs) and interact with the documentation.You can make requests directly to the REST API from this interface.